nonnax/pam/README.md

-pam is a http framework
+pam: an http mapping framework

 responses are markdown documents